Datrio/travel/_posts/2025-04-07-guide-elephanta-island.md

 ---
 layout: post
-title:  "How to Visit Elephanta Island Without Losing Your Mind"
+title:  "How to Visit Elephanta Island from Mumbai: Complete Guide (2025 Update)"
 date:   2025-04-07 20:09:27 +0800
 categories: guide
 image: /assets/img/2025-04-07/elephanta-1.jpg
 ---

-Visiting a UNESCO heritage site off the coast of Mumbai sounds glamorous, right?
+Planning a day trip from Mumbai to the UNESCO-listed Elephanta Island sounds glamorous, right?
 Ancient cave temples, beautiful carvings, a peaceful island away from the chaos of the city... until you realize you're in Mumbai, surrounded by hawkers, confusing signs, and you're wondering: is this the line for ferry tickets or for a photo at the Gateway of India?

 Let me walk you through it---so you don't have to panic-Google things mid-ferry ride like I did.